 He is told hell is forever: "There is a great gulf fixed" (vs. 26).
 To go to hell is to be there forever.
-There will never be the hope of a brighter day or of relief from the tornents of that pit.
-This dread fect will mock its inhabit-ants as long as God sively.
+There will never be the hope of a brighter day or of relief from the torments of that pit.
+This dread fact will mock its inhabit-ants as long as God lives!

-"Foresmuch then as the children are partakers of flesh and blood, he also himself likewise took part of the same; that through death he might destroy him that had the power of death, that is, the devil; And deliver them who through feat of death were all their lifetime subject to bondage."
-(Heb
+"Forasmuch then as the children are partakers of flesh and blood, he also himself likewise took part of the same; that through death he might destroy him that had the power of death, that is, the devil; And deliver them who through fear of death were all their lifetime subject to bondage."
+(Heb 2:14-15)

 "Let this mind be in you, which was also in Christ Jesus: Who, being in the form of God, thought it not robbery to be equal with God: But made himself of no reputation, and took upon him the form of a servant, and was made in the likeness of men: And being found in fashion as a man, he humbled himself, and became obedient unto death, even the death of the cross.
-Wherefore God also hath highly exalted him, and given him a name which is above every name: That at the name of Jesus every knee should bow, of things in heaven, name of Jesus every knee should bow, of things in earth, and things under the earth; And that and things in earth, and things under the earth; And that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father."
+Wherefore God also hath highly exalted him, and given him a name which is above every name: That at the name of Jesus every knee should bow, of things in heaven, and things in earth, and things under the earth; And that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father."
 (Phi 2:5-11)